emmatown/keystonejs-now-example/README.md

-# KeystoneJS Starter Template
+# KeystoneJS Todo List Template

 You've created a KeystoneJS project!
-This project contains a simple list of users and an admin application (`localhost:3000/admin`) with basic authentication.
+This project contains an example of a basic Todo list.
+Look at the `index.js` file to see how the list is configured.
+It also contains a StaticApp that provides an example of simple front-end application that makes use of the graphQL API.
+Take a look at the `public` folder to see how this application is built.

 ## Running the Project.